D.C. mayor blames outsiders ‘armed for battle’ for days of clashes with police

-WASHINGTON – D.C.
-Democratic Mayor Muriel Bowser on Monday defended police using force to quell unrest in the District the past several nights and blamed the more recent clashes on “outside agitators” who she said came “armed for battle” and “looking for police to confront.”
+WASHINGTON – District of Columbia Mayor Muriel Bowser on Monday defended police using force to quell unrest in the city the past several nights and blamed the more recent clashes on “outside agitators” who she said came “armed for battle” and “looking for police to confront.”

 Officials said that more than two-thirds of the 29 people arrested since last week in connection with protests are not from D.C. and that some have ties to other areas experiencing unrest, including Portland, Ore., Minneapolis and Kenosha, Wis.

-Bowser said “we’re seeing a shift of those involved” in demonstrations “and a shift in the types of tactics used.”
+Bowser, a Democrat, said “we’re seeing a shift of those involved” in demonstrations “and a shift in the types of tactics used.”

 The mayor drew distinctions between the tens of thousands of people who on Friday peacefully marched and spoke for racial justice in policing and those she holds responsible for the near nightly clashes that began Thursday.